aws-samples/change-data-capture-mysql-opensearch/README.md

 ###  mysql-cdc
 sample script that read data from MySQL binary logs and append the SQL data into Amazon Kinesis Data Stream
+### opensearch-writer
+This library contains the package opensearch_writer and the config file and template file for deploring this package into AWS Lambda via [SAM- AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/)

 ## Security